Rewa–Anand Vihar Superfast Express: Motive power

-Locomotive
+The normally-assigned locomotive for the Rewa Superfast Express is a HoG WAP-7 locomotive from either the or shed.
+The train reverses at and a WAP-4 or WAP-7 locomotive from shed hauls it to the terminal.

-Since the route is fully electrified a Ghaziabad(GZB) HOG WAP 7 locomotive hauls the train from Anand Vihar Terminal to Satna junction where a WAP-4 electric locomotive reverses and hauls the train for the entire journey to Rewa Terminal and vice versa.
+Since the route is fully electrified a (GZB) HOG WAP 7 locomotive hauls the train from to where a WAP-4 electric locomotive reverses and hauls the train for the remaining journey to and vice versa.